Welcome to the 23rd

 Albert and tried to start a similar program in the

 1990¡¦s.
-Is it possible to get enough support now from
+Is it possible to get enough support now

-youth in Vancouver?
+for our youth in Vancouver?

-Pictured from left: Denise, Evelyn, Marjorie, Phoebe,
+from left: Denise, Evelyn, Marjorie, Phoebe, Titan,

-Titan, Wei Chi, Orville, Fred, William, Rick, Jim
+Wei Chi, Orville, Fred, William, Rick, Jim

-The next issue of the Yee
+The next issue of the Yee Fung

-Fung Toy Global Village Voice will be published in mid
+Toy Global Village Voice will be published in mid

-September of 2010, featuring summer picnics and other
+September of 2010, featuring summer picnics and

-Editor, 226 East Georgia Street, Vancouver, B.C.,
+(The Editor, 226 East Georgia Street, Vancouver,

-Canada V6A 1Z7) by August 15, 2010.
+B.C., Canada V6A 1Z7) by August 15, 2010.